stamat/poops/README.md

 `poops` or `💩`

 or pass a custom config.
-This is usefull when you have multiple environments:
+This is useful when you have multiple environments:

 `poops yourAwesomeConfig.json` or `💩 yourAwesomeConfig.json`